wolfthemes/wolf-metaboxes/README.md

-# Thanks for downloading Wolf Metaboxes!
+# Thanks for downloading Metaboxes!

 Add metaboxes to your theme.